-The aim of this project is to study properties, formation, evolution and cosmic feedback of black holes by exploring their interaction with the environment for specific cases which span from the micro-quasars of the dark ages to the supermassive black holes (SMBH) of the local universe.
-The specific science topics are: A) Micro-quasars in the reionization era; B) Feedback of SMBH on galactic bulges in Active Galactic Nuclei; C) Impact of the Galactic Center SMBH on its close environment; D) Jet and outflows from stellar-mass compact objects in X-ray binary systems.
+The aim of this project is to study the properties, formation, evolution and cosmic feedback of black holes by exploring their interaction with the environment for specific cases that span from the micro-quasars of the dark ages to the supermassive black holes (SMBH) in the local universe.
+The specific science topics are: A) Micro-quasars in the re-ionization era; B) Feedback of SMBH on galactic bulges in Active Galactic Nuclei; C) Impact of the Galactic Centre SMBH on its close environment; D) Jet and outflows from stellar-mass compact objects in X-ray binary systems.